 Corn or flour?
 Soft or crunchy?
 What’s your taco vehicle of choice?
 Share your favorite vessels in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 For more Mexican-inspired munchies you’ll want to wrap your hands around, check out these tasty tacos next:

 - Shrimp with Green Onion and Cilantro Crema

 - Crunchy Beef with Zesty Homemade Seasoning

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on November 14, 2014.
-Last updated: July 15, 2020 at 13:13 pm.
+Last updated on July 10, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Fanny Slater is a home-taught food enthusiast based in Wilmington, North Carolina who won the “Rachael Ray Show” Great American Cookbook Competition in 2014, and published her cookbook “Orange, Lavender & Figs” in 2016.
 Fanny is a food and beverage writer, recipe developer, and social media influencer.
 She was a co-host on the Food Network series “Kitchen Sink,” was featured on Cooking Channel’s longtime popular series “The Best Thing I Ever Ate,” and continues to appear regularly on the “Rachael Ray Show.”

 2 thoughts on “Vegetarian Spiced Pepper, Mushroom, and Onion Tacos”